-Domestic violence can have a negative impact on both physical and metal health, and it's never the victim's fault.
+Domestic violence can negatively impact physical and mental health, and it’s never the victim’s fault.
 Violence is not an acceptable reaction, period.
 If you are in crisis due to a domestic violence situation, call the National Domestic Violence Hotline at1-800-799-7233.
-It's open 24/7 and offers a range of different services, including safety planning.
+It’s open 24/7 and offers a range of different services, including safety planning.

 Veterans’ Crisis Line

 The U.S. Department of Veterans Affairs runs a Veterans’ Crisis line that you can reach in multiple ways.
 You can call 1-800-273-8255 and press one to talk to someone if you’re in crisis and need help, or you can text 838255 from your mobile phone to text chat with a crisis responder.
 You can also chat online by visiting https://www.veteranscrisisline.net/get-help/chat.
 These services are available 24/7 for all active-duty service members and veterans of the U.S. armed forces.

 As one of the leading nonprofits focused on advocacy and outreach to LGBT+ people, the Trevor Project is a great resource for those experiencing bullying or feeling distress over their gender and/or sexual identity.
 Call its 24/7 crisis line at1-866-488-7386 or visit the website at thetrevorproject.org to learn about other crisis counseling options.

 Transgender, nonbinary and other gender nonconforming individuals can find crisis counseling and other help through the TransLifeline.
 Residents of the USA can call 1-877-565-8860, while those in Canada can call 1-877-330-6366.
 Both hotlines are available 24/7 and can handle a range of different crisis and distress scenarios.